CMU-313/CMU-313.github.io/docs/projects/P4/index.md

-# Project 4: Software Architecture + ML Evaluation
+# Project 4: Architecting an LLM Integration

 ## Learning Goals
 - Design a software architecture for a software system that incorporates a foundational large language model